 Humans have two types of immunity: innate immunity and acquired immunity.

-Leukaemic infiltration of the liver can occur with several form of leukaemia inclusive of acute myeloid leukaemia (AML), acute lymphoid leukaemia (ALL) and chronic myeloid leukaemia (CML).
+Leukaemic infiltration of the liver can occur with several forms of leukaemia inclusive of acute myeloid leukaemia (AML), acute lymphoid leukaemia (ALL) and chronic myeloid leukaemia (CML).

 Described features are non-specific but include: